rolling-scopes-school/docs/docs/en/pair-mentoring.md

 # Pair Mentoring

-Pair mentoring (co-mentoring) is a format where two mentors work together to mentor a group of students.
+Pair mentoring (co-mentoring / group mentoring) is a format where **two or more mentors** join together and work with a shared group of students.

-## What is Pair Mentoring?

-In pair mentoring, two mentors work together with one group of students.
-Students remain assigned to a specific mentor (primary mentor) in the system, but both mentors can review assignments and conduct meetings with all students in the combined group.

-> ⚠️ **Important:**
->
-> From the RS APP perspective, **each mentor keeps their own students**, and formally cannot grade students of another mentor.
->
+At the same time:

+- in RS App **each student is still assigned to a specific "primary" mentor**;
+- **Random student distribution** happens as usual — each mentor gets their own students in RS App.
+If needed, you can **exchange students** via
+  `RS App → Interviews → Technical Screening → Transfer`
+  (or through the course coordinator).
+- other mentors in the group can participate in interviews, calls, PR reviews, and general student support, **but the final score in RS APP is set by the primary mentor**.
-> Pair/group mentoring is an overlay **about communication and collaboration**, not about sharing grades.
+- Pair / group mentoring is an overlay **about communication, collaboration, and experience exchange**
+- It's not required that one of the mentors be a "senior mentor".
+It's normal if two mentors with comparable experience levels work together — the main thing is that you're comfortable working together.

 ## Why is this format needed?

-Pair / group mentoring is needed to:

-- **Support new mentors.** Reduce the fear of "I don't know anything" and provide an opportunity to observe a more experienced mentor in action.
-Reduce uncertainty about conducting Technical screening correctly.

-- **Exchange experience.** Show different styles of conducting interviews, calls, and working with feedback.
-Demonstrate the code review process: what volume and level of feedback to give students.

-- **Make mentoring a more enjoyable process.** Mentoring together is more fun, and there's someone to consult with about specific problems.

-- **Improve the quality of student education.** Students receive more attention, different perspectives, and a live example of mentor teamwork.

-- **Reduce the workload on mentors.
-Reduce the risk of mentors leaving in the middle of the learning process.** In case of pair mentoring, mentors can conduct meetings with students in turns or substitute for each other when reviewing assignments.

-## How it works on JS/FE Stage#2

-On the current course, we support this basic scenario:

-1. **Random student distribution** happens as usual.

-2. **A mentor can agree with another mentor** to:
-   - conduct Technical screening / Core JS interviews together;
-   - combine students into one shared channel in Discord/Telegram;
-   - conduct joint lectures, live coding, and task reviews.

-3. On any activities with multiple mentors, **we honestly tell students** that:
-   - the second mentor may also be learning;
-   - the format is needed for experience exchange and improving education quality;
-   - the student can say they prefer one-on-one.

-## How to Organize Pair Mentoring?

-### 1. Find a Partner
-- Discuss the possibility of pair mentoring with other mentors in the mentor chat
-- Find a mentor with similar experience or one that complements yours
-- Make sure you have aligned approaches to mentoring and expectations

-### 2. Agree on Work Format
-- **Student distribution**: Decide who will be the primary mentor for each student.
-Students remain assigned to the primary mentor in RS APP, but both mentors have access to all students' repositories in the combined group.
-If needed, students can be transferred via RS APP > Interviews > Technical Screening > Transfer
-- **Assignment review**: Determine how you'll distribute PR reviews (in turns, by modules, by students).
-Mentors can review assignments from students in the combined group as convenient.
-It's recommended to agree on review distribution in advance to avoid duplication.
-Each PR should be reviewed by at least one mentor
-- **Meetings**: Decide whether you'll conduct meetings together or separately.
-Meetings can be conducted jointly or in turns.
-You can organize group meetings for the entire group or individual sessions.
-It's important to synchronize between mentors about meeting content
-- **Communication**: Define communication channels and synchronization frequency.
-Regularly exchange information about student progress, discuss difficult cases and make joint decisions.
-Use a shared Telegram/Discord channel for coordination

-### 3. Inform Students
-- Inform students about the pair mentoring format
-- Introduce both mentors
-- Explain how the work will be organized

-## Recommendations

-1. **Clear role distribution**: Define who is responsible for what to avoid confusion
-2. **Regular communication**: Maintain constant contact with your partner
-3. **Unified standards**: Agree on unified evaluation criteria and feedback approaches
-4. **Flexibility**: Be ready to adapt to situations and help each other
-5. **Transparency**: Keep students informed about the work format and any changes
+Pair / group mentoring helps:

+- **Support new mentors.**
+  Reduce the fear of "I don't know anything" and provide an opportunity to observe a more experienced mentor in action.
+Reduce uncertainty about conducting Technical screening / Interviews correctly.

+- **Exchange experience.**
+  Show different styles of conducting interviews, calls, live-coding, and working with feedback.
+See how colleagues do code reviews and what volume of comments they give students.

+- **Make mentoring more enjoyable.**
+  Mentoring together is more fun: there's someone to consult with, joke with, and share responsibility.

+- **Improve the quality of student education.**
+  Students receive more attention and see different perspectives.

+- **Reduce workload and risk of mentor burnout.**
+  In pair format, mentors can conduct meetings in turns, back each other up on reviews and meetings, and in case of emergencies — temporarily replace each other.

+## How to find a partner?
+- in the general mentor chat
+- or in the RS JS/FE Pair Mentoring chat (link is in the general chat)

+## How to organize the process?
+### 1. Combine all students into one shared channel in Discord/Telegram;

+### 2. Agree on work format

+**Assignment review**

+- Determine how you'll distribute PR reviews:
+  - by students (each is responsible for "their own");
+  - by assignments/modules;
+  - in turns.
+- Any mentor in the group can leave comments in PR.
+  **The score in RS App is set by the student's primary mentor**, based on reviews (including from another mentor).

+**Meetings and calls**

+- Decide which activities you do together:
+  - a shared weekly call with all students;
+  - separate calls with subgroups;
+  - technical meetups / task reviews / live-coding.
+- Meetings can be conducted:
+  - jointly;
+  - in turns ("this week A calls, next week B").

+### 3. Inform students

+- At the first shared call:
+  - introduce both (or several) mentors;
+  - explain that you're working in pair format;
+  - tell who is the primary mentor for whom and how to contact whom.
+- Briefly discuss:
+  - how PR reviews will be organized;
+  - what shared meetings are planned;

 ## Important Notes

-- Both mentors are responsible for the quality of mentoring
+- Pair mentoring is a **voluntary** practice.
+It's recommended but not mandatory.
-- If problems or conflicts arise, contact the course administrators
+- In case of serious problems or conflicts between mentors or students, don't hesitate to contact the course administrators.
-- Pair mentoring is a voluntary initiative, not mandatory for all mentors

 ## Example: Marharyta Malets' Experience